 Then, in 2015, two Canadian researchers, Diana Beaupre and Adrian Watkinson contacted St Leonard’s church.
-They were – and still are – researching the whereabouts of the graves of Canadian soldiers who died in the UK.
+They were researching the whereabouts of the graves of Canadian soldiers who died in the UK.
 We were able to tell them exactly where Jim’s grave was, and a couple of years later, the Commonwealth War Graves Commission erected an official War Grave memorial, in addition to the existing headstone.
 Since then, however, that original stone, already badly weathered when its inscription was recorded in 2015, has collapsed.

 The Trueman grave in St Leonard’s churchyard as it was in 2015.
 The inscription could only be partly deciphered: